Gideon Gartner: Early career

 Gartner began his career in operations research at System Development Corporation, a subcontractor to Philco Corporation.
 He worked in Paramus, New Jersey, for the U.S. military’s Strategic Air Command control system and then in Alexandria, Virginia, for the Defense Communications Agency.
 In 1961 Philco sold the first large-scale transistorized computer to Israel’s Ministry of Defense, and sent Gartner, with his background in Hebrew, to help program the computer and to market Philco to other Israel government agencies.
 While in Israel, Gartner was recruited by International Business Machines (IBM) to lead its Systems Engineering staff serving emerging European and Mideast markets.
 Gartner rose steadily at IBM, eventually moving to its White Plains, New York, offices to become Manager of Market Information in the Data Processing Division, and a leading figure in the company’s department of commercial analysis.
-In 1969, Gartner left IBM to form Computer Decisions, his first independent entrepreneurial venture.
-The new firm struggled in the recession of 1969-70 and was sold to a time-share company which subsequently failed.
+In 1969, Gartner left IBM to form Computer Decisions, a magazine publishing company that documented the latest happenings in the computer industry which marked as his first independent entrepreneurial venture.
+The new publishing firm struggled in the recession of 1969-70 and was sold to a time-share company which subsequently failed.